sendersk/todo-list-react/README.md

 ## How to use

-1. Enter the task content.
+1. Write the task content.
-2. Click on the button **"Dodaj zadanie"**.
+2. Press **Enter** or click on the button **"Submit"**.
-3. The task will be added to the task list.
+3. You can add tasks continuously after every **Enter** pressing.
+4. Once you will add task, it will be shown on list below called **Task list**.
-4. Click on the green button on the left to mark the task as completed.
+5. Click on the green button on the left to mark the task as completed.
-5. Click on the red button on the right to delete the task.
+6. Click on the red button on the right to delete the task.
-6. Click on the **"Ukończ wszystkie"** button to mark all tasks as completed.
-7. Click on the **"Pokaż ukończone"** button to hide or show completed tasks.
+7. Click on the **"Hide done/Show done"** button to hide or show completed tasks.
+8. Click on the **"Set all as done"** button to mark all tasks as completed.

 ## Technologies used